 "Er… why would Scrimgeour have—?"

-"It was to influence the Muggles and the European Ministries to stay out of Britain and to stop any action.
+"—To influence the Muggles and European Ministries to stay out of Britain.
 To be quite frank, they don't care anymore, they tried in the beginning, but it's quite obvious Scrimgeour didn't want help even though the Muggle government pleaded."

 Remus shook his head.
-"Dumbledore has sent warnings to the Ministries in the past, but I think their relationship with Scrimgeour's Ministry left them all sour."
+"Dumbledore sent warnings to the Ministries in the past.
+I think their relationship with Scrimgeour left them all sour."

-"We also think the Ministries abroad are in denial, or have not noticed the minute changes in attitude over the years, but recently Berlin and France, have noticed the stir of Death Eaters and are fighting back," James said.
+"Yes.
+Many Ministries are in denial, or haven't noticed the minute changes in attitude over the years, but recently they've started noticing the stir of Death Eaters and are fighting back," James said.
 "The Berlin Minister was found dead yesterday, apparently she killed herself."

 "And these Muggle disappearances are very bad.
 It's spreading fear fast."

-"Right, enough about war, let's just eat."
-Harry mumbled.
+"Right, enough about war, let's just eat," Tony mumbled.

 He held his fork in midair and closed his mouth, quickly losing what little appetite he had.
-"After what happened the other day?
-I think he's scared of me."
+"After what happened the other day?"

 James returned to the stove to turn the frying bacon.
 "Harry, you're just feeling a lot.
 Besides, you've entered the Dark phase."